JeppeBurgaard/Ny/README.md

-# Hello-world
+# Hello
-This is my first repository.I am looking forward to learning more.
+This is my first repository.
+This is not good?